FungAGE/starbase/README.md

 <!-- badges: end -->

-# `starbase`: A Database and Toolkit for Exploring Eukaryotic Transposable Elements in Fungi

 ## Overview

 `starbase` is a web-based application that provides various analytical and visualization tools for exploring large eukaryotic transposable elements known as _Starships_.